hhvm/user-documentation/guides/hack/11-built-in-types/34-enum.md

 }
 ```

+**Note:** Both library methods will, when no exact match is found, attempt to do a cast to the other `arraykey` type.
+If the cast is not reversible / lossless, or the resulting value is still not a member of the enum after the cast, the failure result occurs, where a failure for assert is throwing an `UnexpectedValueException` and a failure for `coerce` is returning null.

 ### `assertAll()`
 `assertAll($traversable)` calls `assert($value)` on every element of the traversable (e.g. [Hack Arrays](/hack/arrays-and-collections/hack-arrays)); if at least one value does not exist, throws an `UnexpectedValueException`.